LogtalkDotOrg/logtalk3/tools/linter/NOTES.md

 built-in predicate.
 For (source file or entity) local scope, use instead the [set_logtalk_flag/2](../refman/directives/set_logtalk_flag_2.html) directive.

+The linter flags can be managed as a group using the `linter` meta-flag.
+See the documentation for details.

 Some lint checks are turned off by default, specially when computationally expensive.
 Still, it's a good idea to turn them on to check your code on a